AdobeDocs/campaign-classic.en/help/installation/using/standard-deployment.md

 1. In the **config-default.xml** and **config-demo.xml** files, enable the **web**, **trackinglogd** and **mta** modules.

-   For more on this, refer to [Enabling processes](../../installation/using/campaign-server-configuration.md#enabling-processes).
+   For more on this, refer to [Enable processes](../../installation/using/campaign-server-configuration.md#enabling-processes).

 1. Edit the **serverConf.xml** file and populate: